rokeller/spartan/README.md

     referrerPolicy: strict-origin-when-cross-origin
     contentSecurityPolicy:
       # The content security policy to use, see below.
+    permissionsPolicy:
+      # The permissions policy to use, see below.
     reportingEndpoints:
       # The reporting endpoints to use for CSP reporting, see below.
     strictTransportSecurityPolicy: